MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 Say your main WordPress website or store is: https://www.BillysTenneesseEmporium.com/

-On the other hand, the domain for your YOURLS domain is: https://BTEmp.com
+On the other hand, the domain for your YOURLS domain is: https://BTEmp.co

 If you're on the go, at an event or simply posting on a forum, a shorter easy-to-spell domain might be appreciated.
 Using this plugin, and without having to set up a shortlink before hand, you could make the following wildcard redirect:

-[BTEmp.com/weddings/bouquets/arrangement-[1]](BTEmp.com/weddings/bouquets/arrangement-[1]) auto-redirects to ↴
+[BTEmp.co/weddings/bouquets/arrangement-[1]](BTEmp.co/weddings/bouquets/arrangement-[1]) auto-redirects to ↴

 https://www.BillysTenneesseEmporium.com/weddings/bouquet/arrangement-[1]

-Or, it can also add [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to redirect to:
+Or, it can also add [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters), making the redirect:

 https://www.BillysTenneesseEmporium.com/weddings/bouquet/arrangement-[1]/?utm_source=BTEmp.com&utm_medium=yourls&utm_campaign=business_card

 It certainly is convenient for one-time use URLS to write on the back of a business card or whatever.
 Or even just for your own use as as an abbreviation for any page on your website.
 If you're just using your short domain to make shortlinks for your WordPress site, this plugin is a great way to make YOURLS even more versatile!
-Plus it's easy and free.
+Plus it's quick to set up and free.

 Also, keep in mind that **you still get to keep using your YOURLS install like you always have**.
 This plugin doesn't interfere in any way with short links to existing keywords.